 Zurich is the largest city in Switzerland.
 It is a wonderful place as a base city, to start exploring this beautiful country.
 Zurich offers a state of the art infrastructure, a high standard of living with a charming old town center.

 In Zurich, you cannot miss the Altstadt, which is the historic old town.
 Spend most of your time in Zurich by exploring iconic landmarks such as the Grossmünster Church and the Münsterbrücke and the Fraumünster church.

-Other popular attractions in Zurich include the FIFA World Cup Museum, which is a must visit for soccer lovers.
-It is located just a few minutes outside of old town.
+Other popular attractions in Zurich include the FIFA World Cup Museum, which is a must-visit for soccer lovers.
+It is located just a few minutes outside of the old town.

 Lake Zurich Promenade is also located in the same district and this is where most cruises to Lake Zurich depart from.
 It is a lovely place to explore during summers, whether or not you wish to take a cruise.

-Zurich is an easy option for first time visitors to Switzerland.
-Keeping Zurich as a base, you can explore a lot of other places like Rhine falls, Bern, Lucerne, Interlaken and Basel.
+Zurich is an easy option for first-time visitors to Switzerland.
+Keeping Zurich as a base, you can explore a lot of other places like the Rhine falls, Bern, Lucerne, Interlaken, and Basel.

-Zurich is a financial capital of the country and a global city – definitely a must visit as it is one of the most beautiful cities in Switzerland.
+Zurich is the financial capital of the country and a global city – definitely, a must-visit as it is one of the most beautiful cities in Switzerland.

 Bern – Capital City of Switzerland

 Bern may be the capital of Switzerland but that doesn’t mean it’s boring and business-like.
 The Old Town, in particular, offers many charms and it’s easy to spend a day or two exploring.
 In fact, it has so many treasures it was declared a UNESCO World Heritage site in 1983.